nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `newcontact n/Tan Jun Wei p/82828234`
   - This command will create a new contact named `Tan Jun Wei` with phone number `82828234`.

-### Clear all Events: `clear` <a id = "clear-all-events"></a>
+### Clear all Events and Contacts: `clear` <a id = "clear-all-events"></a>

-Clears all events in Paidlancers.
+Clears all events and contacts.

 **Format**: `clear`

-- Clears all events in the event book.

 <div markdown="span" class="alert alert-warning">:exclamation: Caution:
 This is a destructive command.
-Once you clear all events, there is no way to recover them!
+Once you clear all events and contacts, there is no way to recover them!
 Please be careful when using this command.
 </div>